AdobeDocs/deliverability-learn.en/help/deliverability-strategy-and-definition.md

 ### Step 2: Email inbox placement

-ISPs have unique, complex, and ever-changing algorithms to determine whether your email is placed in the inbox or the junk or spam folder.
+ISPs have unique, complex, and ever-changing algorithms to determine whether your email is placed in the inbox, the junk, or spam folder.

 Here are some important factors for inbox placement: